 Special education means specially-designed instruction (SDI), at no cost to the parents, to meet the unique needs of a student with a disability.
-Specially-designed instruction means adapting, as appropriate, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability and to ensure access of the student to the general education curriculum so that he or she can meet the educational standards.
+Speciallydesigned instruction means adapting, as appropriate, the content, methodology, or delivery of instruction to address the unique needs of the student that result from the student's disability and to ensure access of the student to the general education curriculum so that he or she can meet the educational standards.

 Access may include providing instructional materials in alternate accessible formats or specialized formats (e.g., Braille, audio, digital, large-print) in a timely manner.
 "Timely manner" means that an LEA has taken reasonable steps to ensure that students who are blind or other persons with print disabilities have access to their accessible format instructional materials at the same time that students without disabilities have access to instructional materials.
-Pennsylvania has adopted the National Instructional Materials Accessibility Standard (NIMAS).
-This refers to a standard for source files of print instructional materials created by publishers that may be converted into accessible instructional materials.
+Pennsylvania has adopted the National Instructional Materials Accessible instructional materials.
+NIMAS).
+This refers to a standard for source files of print instructional materials in accessible instructional materials.
 NIMAS insures the timely provision of high quality, accessible instructional materials to children who are blind or other persons with print disabilities.